Announcing: Our Shopify integration is available now!

 (#) of user sessions / (#) activities completed by users = (%) Activation Rate

-One of the most important yet overlooked customer service metrics, this shows abandoned interactions across social media, phone calls, live chat, and email.
+One of the most important yet overlooked customer service metrics, is conversation abandonment rate.
+It shows abandoned interactions across social media, phone calls, live chat, and email.

 These abandonments provide invaluable insights into customer behavior.